mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 "Yes.
 Of course," she said.

-"You are shaping the lives of your people forever todday.
+"Remember: you are shaping the lives of your people forever.
 Be sure to choose your words wisely."

 <!-- left off -->